 The master of arts program in English provides broad coverage in texts of British, American and other Anglophone literatures.
 Through seminar courses, students develop extensive knowledge of literature, literary critical methods and analytical writing.
 Students who complete the master’s program at Marquette go on to doctoral studies, pursue careers in education, or enter business, health care, journalism and other professions.

-30 credits required: A master’s student is admitted to the Plan B (non-thesis) program which requires 30 credit hours of course work beyond the Bachelor's degree.
-At least 24 credits must be taken in English Department courses, and at least 24 credits in graduate courses at the 6000-level.
+30 credits required: A master’s student is admitted to the Plan B (non-thesis) program which requires 30 credit hours of course work beyond the bachelor’s degree.
+At least 24 credits must be taken in English Department courses, and at least 24 credits must be graduate courses numbered at the 6000-level.
 Up to two courses may be taken at the 5000 level when approved by the Director of Graduate Studies in English.

-Preparation and Evaluation of Exam: The comprehensive exam is prepared and evaluated by a committee of four examiners, consisting normally of two members representing each field.
-A majority vote (i.e., 3 of 4) is required for a passing grade.
+Preparation and evaluation of exam: This exam is prepared and evaluated by a committee of six examiners, with two members representing each literary period.
+A majority vote (i.e. 4 of 6) is required for a passing grade.
 The exam performance is judged as a whole.